 During the period August 30, 2012 to September 30, 2012, the Company acquired an additional 93.2% of the shares held by the minority shareholders of Miljobil for nominal consideration resulting in total holdings of 99.6% as at September 30, 2012.
 The incremental investment in Miljobil was accounted for as a step acquisition which requires that we re-measure the pre-existing investment in Miljobil at fair value and recognize any losses in income.
 The estimated fair value of our interest was \$456, which resulted in the recognition of a non-cash loss of \$456 during the quarter ended September 30, 2012 which was recorded in "Loss on revalue of investment" in the Consolidated Statement of Operations.
-Subsequent to the end of the quarter, a supplier obtained a court order for \$155 (GBP 90) against Miljobil related to a dispute concerning work performed prior to Electrovaya's acquisition.
+Subsequent to the end of the year, a supplier obtained a court order for \$155 (GBP 90) against Miljobil related to a dispute concerning work performed prior to Electrovaya's acquisition.
+This amount has been accrued in the financial statements of Miljobil.

 In January, 2013 Electrovaya received an initial contract to produce prototypes to deliver complete electric vehicle battery systems for DongFeng Motors' two electric vehicle platforms.
-DongFeng Motors (DFM) plans to commercially launch these two electric vehicles by late 2013.
+DongFeng Motors (DFM) plans to commercially launch these two electric vehicles has been postponed from the earlier announced date.
 The Electrovaya 18kWh Lithium Ion SuperPolymer® battery consists of its proprietary high energy density cells and BMS (Battery Management System) along with sub-assemblies of mechanical, thermal, electrical and electronics.
 In May, 2013, Electrovaya announced that it has started the delivery of automotive electric vehicle battery systems to China, with the delivery of the first prototype for DFM.
+There is business, financial, geographical and technical risks associated with this project as DFM is based in China and Electrovaya's manufacturing plant is in Mississauga, Ontario, Canada.

 Marine.
 In April, 2013 we announced that we had secured, in conjunction with our subsidiary, Miljøbil Grenland AS (Miljøbil) in Norway, an order for a large Lithium Ion battery system for the "Hisarøy" Electric Ferry.
-The Ferry began sailing in September

-2013, using Electrovaya's battery solution and now operates as part of the county road between Mjånes and Hisarøy in Gulen municipality in Norway.
+The Ferry began sailing in September 2013, using Electrovaya's battery solution and now operates as part of the county road between Mjånes and Hisarøy in Gulen municipality in Norway.
 This is a newly established car ferry route that will connect Hisarøy with the rest of Gulen municipality.
 The battery electric cable Ferry is the first in Scandinavia.
 The KF Hisarøy electric cable ferry has now been sailing between Mjånes and Hisarøy in Norway daily for eleven months, with flawless operation.
 The ferry's new propulsion power system consists of a complete rechargeable battery system from Electrovaya in cooperation with Solund Verft, HAFS Elektro & Rør AS and Electrovaya's subsidiary Miljobil Grenland AS in Norway.